dynamsoft-docs/document-viewer-docs/api/interface/idocument/index-v1.0.0.md

  -80002 | *XXX(LicenseModuleName)* module license has expired.
  -80003 | *XXX(LicenseModuleName)* module license is missing.
  -80004 | *XXX(LicenseModuleName)* module license version does not match.
  -80005 | Domain does not match the domain bound to the *XXX(LicenseModuleName)* module license.
+ -80050 | DDV.Core.init() has not been set up yet.
+ -80051 | DDV.Core.init() has not been completed.
  -80100 | *XXX(API)*: *XXX(ParameterName)* is invalid.
  -80102 | *XXX(API)*: *XXX(ParameterName)* is missing.
  -80200 | File type is not supported.